VitalyChashin/TerraInvictaSprites/README.md

 Usage:

 1. In your mod folder create a sub-folder "sprites"
-2. Copy the images you want to use into the foler
+2. Copy the images you want to use into the folder
 3. Create a JSON file with the sprites list:

 ```json